-The Trust has not adopted any accounting standards that are effective and adopted for the first time at 30 June 2011.
+The Trust has not adopted any accounting standards that are effective and adopted for the first time at 30 June 2012.

-Certain new accounting standards and interpretations have been published that are not mandatory for the 30 June 2011 reporting period.
-The directors' assessment of the impact of these new standards (to the extent relevant to the Trust) and interpretations are set out below:
+Certain accounting standards and interpretations have been published that are not mandatory for 30 June 2012 reporting period.
+The directors' assessment of the impact of these new standards (to the extent relevant to the Trust) and interpretations is set out below:

-(i) AASB 9 Financial Instruments and AASB 2009-11 Amendments to Australian Accounting Standards arising from AASB 9 and AASB 2010 Amendment to Australia Accounting Standards arising from AASB 9 (December 2010) (effective from 1 January 2013)
+(i) AASB 9 Financial Instruments and AASB 2009-11 Amendments to Australian Accounting Standards arising from AASB 9 and AASB 2010 Amendment to Australia Accounting Standards arising from AASB 9 (December 2010) (effective from 1 January 2013)\

 AASB 9 Financial Instruments addresses the classification, measurement and derecognition of financial assets and financial liabilities.
-The standard is not applicable until 1 January 2013 but is available for early adoption.
+The standard is not applicable until 1 January 2013\ but is available for early adoption.

-AASB 9 permits the recognition of fair value gains and losses in other comprehensive income if they relate to equity investments that are not traded.
+AASB 9 permits the recognition of fair value gains and losses in other comprehensive income if they relate to equity investments that are not traded

 The Trust has not yet decided when to adopt AASB 9.
-Management does not expect this will have a significant impact on the Trust's financial statements as the Trust does not hold any available-for-sale investments.
+Management does not expect this will have a significant impact on the Trust's financial statements as the Trust classifies financial instruments at fair value through profit or loss.